 How to fix it

 Check for any obstructions.
-There could be physical damage, or a loose hardware component may be causing the obstruction.
+There could be physical damage or a loose hardware component causing the obstruction.

 Often, the real problem is as simple as vents clogged by excessive dust.
 So, give your entire system a complete cleaning.

-Move any other add-in cards that could be obstructing the graphics card’s airflow.
-If the card isn’t really needed, removing it could be the answer.
+Move any other add-in cards that could obstruct the graphics card’s airflow.
+Removing the card could be a solution if the card isn’t needed.

-Another fix would be to make sure that you have the correct form factor computer case to facilitate your graphics card.
+Another fix would be ensuring you have the correct form factor computer case to facilitate your graphics card.

 The smaller the computer case, the harder it becomes to keep components cool, especially for gaming and other strenuous computing activities.

 6. Old or incompatible GPU

 Your GPU may be too old to support the applications you are running now.
 The graphics card will be overloaded, and it will overheat.

 An incompatible graphics card is most likely to overheat.